Jagged Little Pill: Background

 In 1991, MCA Records Canada released Morissette's debut studio album Alanis, which went Platinum in Canada.
 Her second album Now Is the Time sold a little more than half the copies of her first album.
 With her two-album deal complete, Morissette was left without a recording contract.
 In 1993, Morissette's publisher Leeds Levy at MCA Music Publishing introduced her to manager Scott Welch.
 Welch told HitQuarters he was impressed by her "spectacular voice", her character and her lyrics.
 At the time she was still living with her parents in Ottawa.
-Together they decided it would be best for her career to move to Toronto and start writing with other people.
+Together they decided it would be best for her career for her to move to Toronto and start writing with other people.

 After graduating from high school, Morissette made the move.
 Her publisher funded part of her development and when she met producer and songwriter Glen Ballard, he believed in her talent enough to let her use his studio.